ET-BE-NE

-I am a Professor and Chair of Neuromechanical Engineering at the University of Twente where I direct the Neuromechanical Modelling & Engineering Lab
+I am a Full Professor and the Head of Chair of Neuromuscular Robotics at the University of Twente where I also direct the Neuromechanical Modelling & Engineering Lab.

 My research focuses on understanding how human movement emerges from the interplay between the nervous and the musculoskeletal systems.
 My goal is to translate such knowledge for the development of symbiotic assistive robots such as exoskeletons and bionic limbs.